jessekrubin/ry/docs/src/api.md

 from ._which import which_all as which_all
 from ._which import which_re as which_re
-from .errors import FeatureNotEnabledError as FeatureNotEnabledError
+from .errors import FeatureNotEnabledError as FeatureNotEnabledError from .JSON import stringify as stringify from .sh import cd as cd from .sh import home as home from .sh import ls as ls from .sh import mkdir as mkdir from .sh import pwd as pwd

 # =============================================================================
 # CONSTANTS